jcjorel/clonesquad-ec2-pet-autoscaler/docs/BACKUP_AND_METADATA.md

 * `clonesquad_instances` table: Contains ec2.describle_instances() output as seen by all CloneSquad deployements.
 It is a data rich table about managed instances.
 As it is JSON based, user must deal with the nested nature of the records.
 * `clonesquad_maintenace-windows` table: Contains SSM Maintenance Window objects applicable to all CloneSquad deployements.

-Thanks to AWS Athena powerful query features, the user can build complex SQL statements joining and filtering one or all of this tables to get insights about effective usage of CloneSquad in an AWS Organization.
+Thanks to AWS Athena powerful query features, the user can build complex SQL statements joining and filtering one or all of these tables to get insights about effective usage of CloneSquad at AWS Organization scale.

 Ex: Create the `displayallhostnames`view by joining the `clonesquad_discovery` and `clonesquad_instances` to display all managed instances by Display name, the API GW URL controlling each them, the CloneSquad version, etc...